Anthony-Murray/code_institute_p1_amcareers/README.md

 - Build brand awareness

-- Build trust in potential clients by communicating the expertise, experience and previous client succes stories of the career guidance consultant
+- Build trust in potential clients by communicating the expertise, experience and previous client success stories of the career guidance consultant

-- Design a fast, accesible, SEO-optimised website with compelling content that answers the searcher’s query whilst focusing on the user experience to increase our organic search visibility
+- Design a fast, accessible, SEO-optimized website with compelling content that answers the searcher’s query whilst focusing on the user experience to increase our organic search visibility